K97i/K97i.github.io/_posts/K9-Rants/2024-06-09-TunesFromTheMonastery.md

 On December 12, I wrote the first version of *Face the Race* that remained largely unchanged in the final release.
 Three days later, I came up with the pre-chorus and chorus for *A Place We Called Home*.
 Then, on the 28th of December, literally just before the new year, I wrote the entirety of *Let the Water Flow*.

 Sometimes I'm surprised at how quickly I write these songs.
 In just over a month, I wrote the 4 of the songs in the album.

 Then, the new year came around, and it was time to... actually start producing the instrumentals.

 ## III.
 Pumping faster than the speed of sound

-Whenever I start composing and producing an idea I have in Ableton Live, I typically don't stop the producing session until get it perfect on the first draft, which did happen with most of the songs in this album.
+Whenever I start composing and producing an idea I have in Ableton Live, I typically don't stop the producing session until I get it perfect on the first draft, which did happen with most of the songs in this album.
 I first started working on the instrumental for *Face the Race* on the 5th of January, 2024, then worked on *Fade Away* on the 18th, *A Place We Called Home* the following day, and *Let the Water Flow* on the 25th.

 In retrospect, it's amazing that I somehow produced such a ridiculous range of genres in just a month, especially with the hard shift from Fade Away, a *Midtempo* song to A Place We Called Home, a *Piano Ballad*.